 In Wisconsin, we sell these shirts that say "Please drink Wisconsinably".
 Now I want a shirt that says "Please Cheese Wisconsinably".
 Yes, we really do love our cheese in Wisconsin.

-We moved on from the sign and ended up checking out a candy store where I got a 4-pack of flavored sodas and Jeremy got his own 4-pack and some candy.
+We moved on from the sign and ended up checking out a candy store, Rocket Fizz, where I got a 4-pack of flavored sodas and Jeremy got his own 4-pack and some candy.
 We ended up going to a second candy store that smelled amazing, but I ended up not getting anything there, as tempting as their candy underwear was (totally kidding).

-Jeremy took me to the Union Station which is a gorgeous building with these adorable little shops, Amtrak, and a giant sitting and eating area.
-We each got an iced coffee and happily slurped them down outside in the sun while watching these kids try to play cornhole.
+Jeremy took me to Union Station which is a gorgeous building with these adorable little shops, Amtrak, and a giant sitting and eating area.
+We each got an iced coffee and happily slurped them down outside in the sun while watching these kids attempt to play cornhole.

 After we drank our iced coffees we headed over to the Tattered Cover, an amazing bookstore that I would LOVE to return to one of these days.
 I didn't get anything, mostly because I was on a budget, but I will definitely return there and pick up a few books.